What You Need To Know About Dog Ticks And How To Protect Your Pet

 There are some affiliate links below, but they are all products I highly recommend.
 For more info, view my disclosure here.

-As a pup parent, you desire nothing less than the best for your puppy.
-Ticks love to latch onto your dog’s fur and can cause detrimental side effects to your puppy.
-Because their fur can be heavy and thick, ticks are often challenging to identify.
+Because their fur can be heavy and thick, ticks are often challenging to locate.
 However, it is still vital that you frequently check your dog’s fur since ticks can be active all year round.

 When are Ticks Most Active?